Children eating a cup of chicken, rice and beans.

 It is a country of great contrast, extreme poverty, and areas of great wealth.
 Very beautiful scenery, and yet the creeks and rivers are full of garbage, as are the sides of the main highways.

 And most people do not know that Honduras in now the #1 murder capital of the whole world.
 It is even more dangerous than Iraq or Afghanistan.
 This is why in the last few years many of the missionaries have pulled out of the country, which only makes matters worse for the poor people.
-It is the missionaries and the good hearts and giving of the American people that keep the poor from dying of starvation.
+It is the missionaries and the good hearts and giving of the American people like you, that keep the poor from dying of starvation.